-Learning the letter and code sounds is a big memorisation challenge.
-The Learn Game is designed to help your child practice with your support.
-It's effective because it puts the focus on the letters or codes that they don't know.
+Learning the letter and code sounds is a considerable memorisation challenge.
+The Learn Game is designed to help a student practice these with one-to-one support.
+It's effective because it puts the focus on the letters or codes that the student doesn't know.